yochaigal/cairn/wip/2e/dungeon-seeds.md

 #### Lore

 Lore rooms should build on the theme of the dungeon, provide a valuable lesson, or connect the characters with an NPC or Faction.
-They might create a dilemma or moral conflict that unites the party, or puts them at odds with their mission.
-These rooms help re-contextualize the dungeon and its overarching themes, twisting the party's perspective a bit.
-At the minimum these rooms act as a curiosity, adding something memorable to the dungeon delving experience beyond simple danger and puzzle-solving.
-Of course, the characters never know that these rooms do not contain monsters, puzzles, or other challenges.
+They might create a dilemma that unites the party or puts them at odds with their mission.
+At a minimum these rooms act as a curiosity, adding something memorable to the experience beyond danger and puzzle-solving.
+Of course, the characters should not know that these rooms do not contain danger or challenges.
 This helps increase tension in the dungeon, while offering a potential respite and opportunity for growing the narrative.

 Roll 2d20 and combine the results.